JuliaGaussianProcesses/Stheno.jl/docs/src/getting_started.md

 ```
 ![img](assets/posterior_hypers.svg)

-As expected, the sampler converges to the stationary distribution quickly, and returns a number of samples from the posterior.
+As expected, the sampler converges to the posterior distribution quickly.
 One could combine this code with that from the previous sections to make predictions under the posterior over the hyperparameters.

 Also note that we didn't specify a prior over the kernel parameters in this example, so essentially used an improper prior.
 We could have used a proper prior by appropriately modifying `ℓπ`.

+## Conclusion

+That's it!
+You now know how to do typical GP stuff in Stheno.
+In particular how to:

+- specify a kernel with a particular length-scale and variance
+- construct a GP
+- sample from a GP, and specify an observation noise
+- compute the log marginal likelihood of some observations
+- visualise a simple 1D example
+- infer kernel parameters in a variety of ways

+We _not_ covered any of the fancy features of Stheno yet tough.